William Darrell Lindsey: Early life

 During his childhood, William tortured multiple cats, killing one.
 He also set a hut on fire that other boys in his neighborhood had built.
 In school, he was described as a c-grade student with low intelligence.
 He had been held back several times, reaching grade 12 at age 21.
 A small, meek child, he was bullied by classmates and other children in his neighborhood.
 Lindsey had no close friends and did not participate in any extracurricular activities.
 He did, however, have a job as a busboy at a local restaurant.

 Victims

 Arrest and legal proceedings

 Lindsey was arrested for Lucy Raymer's murder after a taxi driver witnessed her going into Lindsey's trailer on the night of her murder.
 Detectives soon linked him to the Florida murders as well, and Lindsey made a full confession.

+Although he was originally believed to only be responsible for the murders of six women in St. Augustine between 1988 and 1996, it was found he was also responsible for the unsolved 1983 murder of Lisa Foley.
+Lindsey picked her photo out of a lineup and identified her as a woman he strangled during an argument after sex.
+Lisa was last seen with Lindsey at the Tradewinds Lounge in downtown St. Augustine on October 9, 1983.
+Her body was found in a marshy area on West Pope Road near St. Augustine Beach five days later.
+Lindsey wasn't linked to her murder until January 1997.

 On May 21, 1999, he pleaded guilty to four counts of second-degree murder in the cases of Anita Stevens, Constance Terrell, Lashawna Street, and Cheryl Lucas.
 On July 8 of that year, he pleaded guilty to the two remaining murders – those of Donetha Snead-Haile and Diana Richardson.
-He was sentenced to 30 years imprisonment.
+He was sentenced to 30 years' imprisonment.